- Company: People in Need

 Project Operations Management

-Required skills, experience and knowledge
+Required skill, experience and knowledge

 - Experience in coordination with local authorities.

-- Outstanding communications skills.
+- Outstanding communications and networking skills.

 - Detail orientation and ability to work independently and meet deadlines.